-The way a customer perceives your company is one of the most important factors of increasing retention and new business.
+The way a customer perceives your company is one of the most important factors in increasing retention and new business.

 The last thing you want is a negative image painted inside one of your customers' minds.